Suicide by Perfectionism: An Exploration of Childhood Wounds

 No mention of suicide in her obituary.

-Whispers of a pending divorce.
-Might be her first failure.
-Rumors of an eating disorder as a child.
-Parents punishing her if she made less than 100 on tests.
+Whispers of a divorce, an eating disorder as a child, parents punishing her if she made less than 100 on tests.

 “Child abuse is still sanctioned—indeed, held in high regard—in our society as long as it is defined as child-rearing,” says psychologist Alice Miller who writes of the tormented child yearning for parental love through overachievement.